kowshir-bitto/regresspy/README.md

 A python library to implement regression model using Gradient Descent from scratch.

-# How gradient descent works
+# How Gradient Descent Works
-Gradient descent is an iterative optimization algorithm for finding the local minimum of a function.
-To find the local minimum of a function using gradient descent, we must take steps proportional to the negative of the gradient (move away from the gradient) of the function at the current point.
+Gradient descent is an iterative optimization technique for determining a function's local minimum.
+To use gradient descent to determine a function's local minimum, we must take steps proportional to the negative of the function's gradient (move away from the gradient) at the present location.

 # Step 1
 (Error function declaration) I used mae,sse,mse & rmse as error function to evaluate my model.
 You can find all function on loss.py file from regresspy main directory.